 About Nathalie

 Before joining UMD, Nathalie went to the University of Florida for her undergrad where she earned a dual bachelor degree in Microbiology & Cell Science and in Computer Science, with a minor in Spanish.
 She had the pleasure to be an NSF REU student advised by Dr. Christina Boucher.
-The research projects she undertook during her time in the Boucher Lab included the recognition of antimicrobial-resistance-conferring structural variants (with the collaboration of other researchers in the Microbiol Ecology Group).
+The research projects she undertook during her time in the Boucher Lab included the recognition of antimicrobial-resistance-conferring structural variants (with the collaboration of other researchers in the Microbial Ecology Group).
 Also during her time with Christina Boucher, Nathalie had the occasion to work with Dr. Ilya Slizovskiy and his advisor Dr. Noelle Noyes from the University of Minnesota on their investigations of target- enriched long-read sequencing of resistomes and mobilomes.